Subscribe to the blog and get the inside scoop!

 Taobao is likely your best bet—this is the less official marketplace of China, where checks and regulations aren’t such a big deal.

-For Americans, think of it as Craigslist, just a little less dodgy.
+For Americans, think of it like Craigslist, just a little less dodgy.

 As one of the easier ways to get into the Chinese market, Taobao is often the way that foreigners will go (even if that’s not necessarily the most by-the-book or effective way to succeed).
 Still, it’s good to be aware of your options.